aufau/SaberMod/README.rst

   console command.
 When this cvar is empty (default), *referee* console command cannot be used to become a referee.

+g_removeInaccessibleItems <0|1>
+  Remove items, bodies and flags that land in map areas inaccessible to players.
+This is a workaround for retail maps not doing a very good job at it.
+On a correctly made map it should not be needed.

 g_requireClientside <0|1>
   Allow only players with matching clientside to join the game.